Line-Tech-Softwares/Virus-Scanner/README.md

 ## 💻 Installation

-1. Download the latest version of **Line Tech Antivirus** from the official site:
+1. Download the latest version of **Line Tech Virus Scanner** from the official site:
    👉 [https://linetechsoftwares.co.za/projects](https://linetechsoftwares.co.za/projects)
 2. Extract the ZIP file to your desired location.
 3. Run the application double clicking the icon.